Are you in crisis?

 For a mental health crisis, call 601.925.3204 (MC Public Safety) for the on-call counselor.

 The on-call counselor will speak with you, assess your situation, offer support, determine if hospitalization is needed and provide recommendations for follow-up.

-When home during academic breaks, when the counseling center is closed, please call your local resources or the national numbers listed below for support.
+When home during academic breaks or when the counseling center is closed, please call your local resources or the national numbers listed below for support.
 For immediate help, please call 911 or go to your local hospital.